Adjuvant treatment of diabetes with a local tea from micronesia: delal a kar (Palau)

 Health centers in Haiti

 In Haiti, Antenna joined the Haiti Cosmos Foundation 10 years ago, founded by a Haitian who shares his life between Geneva and Haiti.
 This collaboration led to the installation on the Central Haitian Plateau near Hinche of a plant-based syrup production laboratory, as well as guidelines to the use of local plants that have been scientifically validated.
 These syrups are delivered to patients at very low cost through the 28 dispensaries set up by the Cosmos Foundation on the Central Plateau.
 In 2017, the Laboratory obtained the approval of the local authorities for the manufacture of its syrups and thus wanted to extend the offer with the production of herbal capsules scientifically validated.
 Thus, Antenna’s collaborator went on site to help start up a capsule production unit and to participate in the development of Good Manufacturing Practices and Quality Control adapted to local conditions.
 Thus the local population can buy capsules instead of syrups, which has the advantage of not containing sugar (important for diabetics and less risk of cavities) and to keep longer.
-The capsules currently being produced help to cure a number of diseases: diarrhoea, diabetes, bronchitis and – soon – hypertension.
+The capsules currently being produced help to cure a number of diseases: diarrhea, diabetes, bronchitis and – soon – hypertension.

 - Traditional local medicines in the republic of Palau and non-communicable diseases (NCD), signs of effectiveness.
 Graz B, Kitalong C, Yano V., J Ethnopharmacol.
 2015 Feb 23; 161:233-7.